fpusan/tutorial-template/docs/source/index.rst

     profiles

-Detailed information about the different steps of the pipeline can be found in the doc:`scripts` section.
+Detailed information about the different steps of the pipeline can be found in the :doc:`scripts` section.

 .. note::